-This section describes the only the power for the MMFE-8 demonstrator.
+This section describes the power scheme for the MMFE-8 Demonstrator only.

-A proposal for the power for the MMFE-8 production board is described in a separate document by the University of Michigan (UM).
-This proposal uses a design based on the FEAST ASIC from CERN for DC-DC conversion.
+A proposal for the power for the MMFE-8 Production board is described in a separate document by the University of Michigan (UM).
+Their proposal uses a design based on the FEAST ASIC from CERN for DC-DC conversion.
 This is because UM has found that neither the LT8612 nor the ADP1755 are robust against proton radiation.
-In the proposal, additional filtering is used to compensate for the loss of the ADP1755.
+In the proposal, additional filtering is used to compensate for the loss of the ADP1755 LDO's, which are also not robust against proton radiation.

-The demonstrator power is shown on sheets 11-14 of the schematic.
+The Demonstrator power is shown on sheets 11-14 of the schematic.